 Internal control and internal audit

-Marimekko applies the company’s internal control principles and operating plan for the execution and monitoring of internal control.
+Marimekko applies internal control principles and an operating plan to support the execution and monitoring of internal control.

 In the Marimekko Group, internal control is a process, for which the Board of Directors and the President and CEO are responsible.